lauslim12/attendance/README.md

 - Global error handler exist in the application.
 Every error(s) will be thrown to the global error handler to be 'handled'.
 - We still have not yet used Dependency Injection for easier testability.

+## Documentation

+API documentation is available at Postman, and it is under construction for now.

 ## Requirements

 For development, you need the following technologies installed on your machine: